flowhub/guv/README.md

       queue: 'hist.INPUT'
       worker: processhistograms

-For list of all supported configuration variables see [./src/config.coffee](./src/config.coffee).
+For list of all supported configuration variables see the [config format schemas](./schemata).
-Many of the commonly used ones have short and long-form names.

-guv configuration files by convention use the extension *.guv.yaml*, for instance `autoscale.guv.yaml` or `myproject.guv.yaml`.

 # Metrics support